 As one of the “most influential women engineers in Germany“ Marion A. Weissenberger-Eibl was repeatedly named one of the “Top 100 most influential women of the German economy“.
 After studying clothing technology and business administration, she obtained her doctorate and wrote her habilitation thesis at the Technical University of Munich.
 In recognition of her scientific achievements, the German Academy of Science and Engineering (acatech) appointed Professor Weissenberger-Eibl as a member in 2012.
 Since 2018, she supports the research committee at the German Council of Science and Humanities.
 In particular, Professor Weissenberger-Eibl contributes her expertise to producing the position paper on the topic of “application-oriented research”.

-Professor Weissenberger-Eibl is a valued expert in the political arena: She was appointed to the experts' committee for the Chancellor's Dialogue on Germany's Future where she led the working group on “Innovation Culture“ and advised the Chancellor on the future of Germany's society and economy.
-In the subsequent International German Forum (IGF), an interdisciplinary exchange of views on globally relevant issues, she moderated the discussion of the topic “The future needs holistic solutions“.
+Professor Weissenberger-Eibl is a valued expert in the political arena: She accompanied 2011/2012 the experts' committee for the Chancellor's Dialogue on Germany's Future where she led the working group on “Innovation Culture“ and advised the Chancellor on the future of Germany's society and economy.
+In the subsequent International German Forum (IGF), an interdisciplinary exchange of views on globally relevant issues, she moderated in 2015 the discussion of the topic “The future needs holistic solutions“.

 In the context of Germany's sustainability strategy, Professor Weissenberger-Eibl is engaged in the government’s “Science Platform Sustainability 2030“.
 The platform provides scientific support to implementing the German government’s Sustainable Development Goals (SDG) as well as the United Nation’s Agenda 2030 and develops recommendations for action.
-Furthermore, she is part of the board of advisors of the German Federal Environmental Foundation (Deutsche Bundesstiftung Umwelt, DBU) and supports the Karl Heinz Beckurts foundation in its board of trustees from 2014 to 2019.
+Furthermore, she is part of the board of advisors of the German Federal Environmental Foundation (Deutsche Bundesstiftung Umwelt, DBU) and supports the Karl Heinz Beckurts foundation in its board of trustees.
 The German Foreign Office appointed her 2014 and again in 2019 for a period of four years as a member to the German-Chinese Dialog Forum.
-Moreover, she chairs the working group “Research and Innovation Environment“ of the state government of Baden-Württemberg's “Strategy Dialog on the Automotive Industry“.
+Moreover, she chairs the working group “Research and Innovation Environment“ started in 2017 of the state government of Baden-Württemberg's “Strategy Dialog on the Automotive Industry“.